-This overview will explain what 3 phase power is, how Faraday’s law works, understanding the main components of an induction motor, and the effect of the number of stator poles on the rated speed and torque of a motor.
+This overview will explain what 3-phase power is, how Faraday’s law works, understand the main components of an induction motor, and the effect of the number of stator poles on the rated speed and torque of a motor.

 What is 3 Phase Power?

 Using the right-hand rule, you can predict the direction of the magnetic field.
-To do so, imagine grabbing a straight wire with your thumb pointing in the direction of the current.
-Your fingers would wrap around in the direction of the magnetic flux lines.
+To do so, imagine grabbing a straight wire with your thumb pointing toward the current, and your fingers would wrap around in the direction of the magnetic flux lines.

-Components of a Induction Motor
+Parts of an Induction Motor

 The squirrel cage design is the most common type of induction motor because they are self-starting, reliable, and economical.
-In this design, the rotor looks similar to a hamster wheel or ‘squirrel cage,’ thus the name.
+In this design, the rotor looks similar to a hamster wheel or ‘squirrel cage’, thus the name.
 The rotor consists of an outer cylinder of metal bars that are shorted on the ends.
 The interior consists of the shaft and a solid core built of steel laminations.

 How it works

 Because of this induced current, the rotor also creates a magnetic field and starts to follow the stator due to magnetic attraction.
 The rotor will turn slower than the stator field, and this is referred to as ‘slip.’

 Windings and Poles

 Because of this, high pole motors are sometimes referred to as torque motors and can be used to replace a motor using a gearbox.
 The ideal relationship between the number of poles, frequency, and speed is defined by the following:

 During operation, a current is applied through the stator, which induces a magnetic field and leads to the rotation of the rotor.
-The rotational speed of the shaft and the applied torque is dependent on the operating frequency and the number of pole pairs in the motor’s windings.
+The rotational speed of the shaft and the applied torque depends on the operating frequency and the number of pole pairs in the motor’s windings.

 Let's Work Together